Mutual Harmony: Sequential Recommendation with Dual Contrastive Network: Conclusions and Future Work

-As for future work, we plan to improve this paper by 1) exploring more self-supervised signals from the user sequence by item-centric view, such as extracting the user group representation, 2) applying the model to real-world online scenarios to further evaluate its performance, especially its exploration effect for the item provider, 3) designing specific evaluation methods to investigate the importance of considering the item-centric view in real-world applications.
+As for future work, we plan to improve this paper by 1) exploring more self-supervised signals from the user sequence by item-centric dimension, such as extracting the user group representation, 2) applying the model to real-world online scenarios to further evaluate its performance, especially its exploration effect for the item provider, 3) designing specific evaluation methods to investigate the importance of considering the item-centric dimension in real-world applications.